 This external SSD uses a standard USB 3.0 plug making it compatible with virtually any computer on the market.
 Unlike many manufacturers that opt to use proprietary cables, this SSD is completely stock.
 In the even you lose your cable, you can easily replace it or use another you have laying around.
 This is especially handy if you have multiple external drives.
 If you need to swap between them, you can just move the cable from one drive to the other without having to reach around behind your computer.

 One of the biggest pros of the SSD is that it uses a lot less power.
-Many android phones are compatible with USB flash drives, however cannot use external hard drives because of their high power draw.
+Many android phones are compatible with USB data blockers and flash drives, however cannot use external hard drives because of their high power draw.
 But this SSD doesn’t use much more power than a flash drive, so it will work with your Android phone or tablet.
 This is a great way to access your multimedia while you’re on the go.

 This SSD is compatible with both Windows or Mac OS.
 It comes formatted with NTFS which will allow it to work only on a PC at first.
 If you want to use it with your Mac, you just need to open disk utility and give it a quick format.
 You can use the Mac OS Extended file system if you want to use it exclusively with a mac, or ExFAT if you want to use it with both a PC and a Mac interchangeably.